India vs Pakistan: More than just cricket at the World Cup

 “It’s a marquee event all over the world,” India captain Virat Kohli told World Cup broadcasters earlier this week.
 “The frenzy around it is a bit intimidating for the guys doing it for the first time, but for us it’s about being professional as always, do the basics right and look to get a result.”

-India has won all six times the countries have met at the Cricket World Cup, but Pakistan has won more of their one-day international meetings overall — 73-54 — since 1978 and caused an upset here two years ago with a victory in the Champions Trophy final against its greatest rival.
+India has won all six times the countries have met at the Cricket World Cup, but Pakistan has won more of their one-day international meetings overall — 73-54 — and caused an upset here two years ago with a victory in the Champions Trophy final against its greatest rival.

-India responded by comprehensively winning both their head-to-head encounters at last year’s Asia Cup.
+India responded by comprehensively winning both head-to-head encounters at last year’s Asia Cup.

-Kohli scored a century and was player of the match the last time India beat Pakistan at the World Cup, a game staged far away in the southern Australian city of Adelaide in 2015.
+Kohli scored a century the last time India beat Pakistan at the World Cup, a game staged far away in the southern Australian city of Adelaide in 2015.

-Sunday’s venue at Old Trafford in Manchester, England, will be swamped with ex-pats, visitors and generations of people from families which migrated from the subcontinent.
-The television audience will be enormous.
+Sunday’s venue at Old Trafford in Manchester will be swamped with ex-pats and tourists.
+The television audience is hyped up to rival the football World Cup final.

+Pakistan coach Mickey Arthur said there’d be 1.5 billion people watching on TV, and he’s urging his players to embrace the occasion.

+“It doesn’t get much bigger, more exciting,” he said.
+“Careers could be defined by moments in the game.”

 India, which won its first World Cup title in England in 1983 and its second on home soil in 2011, was the last team to get started at the 2019 edition of the tournament.
 Kohli’s team opened with wins over South Africa in Southampton and defending champion Australia at the Oval in London before its game against 2015 finalist New Zealand was washed out at Nottingham.